 What to look for in a strong offer

-• Buyer confidence and realistic timelines
+- Buyer confidence and realistic timelines

 Step 8: Avoid the most common “slow sale” mistakes

-• Overpricing and hoping the market catches up
+- Overpricing and chasing the market down

-• Poor photos that reduce showings
+- Poor photos that reduce interest

 Frequently Asked Questions